 OP_CHECKSIG

 The `OP_CHECKLOCKTIMEVERIFY`, or `OP_CLTV`, opcode works by allowing the creator of a transaction to specify a specific block height or timestamp in the future when the transaction can be added to the blockchain and become valid.
 Until then, the transaction remains unconfirmed and cannot be added to the blockchain.
-In the context of HTLCs, the `OP_CLTV` is used with block heights.
+In the context of HTLCs, this opcode is used with block heights.
+Therefore, in order to be able to use the refund clause, the sender must wait until the block in the locking script is reached and provide a valid signature to his or her public key.

 Revoking – Punishing Cheaters

-But what if our peer just publishes a transaction on-chain with an old channel state that benefits him instead of the latest one?
+But what if our peer publishes a transaction on-chain with an old channel state that benefits him instead of the latest one?
 There must be a way to disincentivize this action.

 We could write a clause in our contract:

 How do we prove that our peer cheated?
-In simple terms, every time someone wants to update the channel state, it will give the other peer an updated commitment transaction with the new channel balance, and the other peer will respond with a “revocation key”, which can be used as proof that the channel state advanced in case the other party tries to cheat by publishing an old commitment transaction.
+In simple terms, every time someone wants to update the channel state, it will give the other peer an updated commitment transaction with the new channel balance.
+The other peer will respond with a “revocation key”, which can be used as proof that the channel state advanced in case the other party tries to cheat by publishing an old commitment transaction.
 This happens for every transaction over lightning, so if 1000 transactions are made, 1000 revocation keys need to be stored until the lightning channel closes.

 Here is what this clause looks like when translated into the Bitcoin Script language: